Related Links

 The resolution of the image projected from an aperture is determined by the size of the aperture (until the aperture becomes so small that diffraction of light dominates).
 Thus, the smaller the aperture, the greater the resolution of the image.
 When the size of the aperture approaches the wavelength of the light passing through it (roughly 400–750 nm for visible light) diffraction of the light by the aperture limits the resolution.

 In this project, you will build a digital pinhole camera.
 You'll make several different-sized pinhole apertures for your camera, and you'll measure the camera's resolution as a function of aperture size.
 You can build a pinhole camera for film, but loading and unloading the film has to be done in total darkness.
 Also, you have to have the film processed before you can see the results.
-Determining the correct exposure time for a pinhole camera often involves some trial-and-error, and this can quickly become tedious when using film.
+Determining the correct exposure time for a pinhole camera often involves some trial and error, and this can quickly become tedious when using film.
 A big advantage of using a digital camera is that you can see your results right away.

 There are two ways to make a pinhole camera with a digital camera.
 Which method you use depends on the type of digital camera you have.
 If your digital camera does have removeable lenses, you can make a pinhole for it using a spare body cap with a pinhole in place of the lens.
 With this type of camera, the light coming through the pinhole aperture forms an image directly on the light-sensitive component inside the camera.

 If your digital camera does not have removeable lenses, you will use the "lightbox" (or camera obscura) method.
 With the lightbox, the pinhole projects an image onto a screen at the back of the box.
-Your camera takes a picture of this screen, through a small, light-tight "window" at the front of the box (see Figure 1, below).
+Your camera takes a picture of this screen, through a small, light-tight "window" at the front of the box (see Figure 1).

 Figure 1.
 Diagram of a lightbox-type digital pinhole camera (Hanft, 2005).